Already earned 12+ college credits?

 Process and TranscriptsToggle More Info

 - Submit the FGCU Undergraduate Admission Application online.
-Make sure you also complete these related tasks.
-Answer the conduct questions
+Make sure you also complete the following related tasks, answer the conduct

-and provide the necessary documentation as appropriate.
-Failure to perform either
+questions, and provide the necessary documentation as appropriate.
+Failure to perform

 - Pay the non-refundable $30.00 application fee using a credit card or send a check